tisztamo/protosun/_posts/2015-05-26-prototype-game-engine.md

 };
 {% endhighlight %}

-The easy part: `setInterval` is an internal function which sets up a scheduler in the runtime which will call the given function (first parameter) regularly.
+The easy part: `setInterval` is a built-in function which sets up a scheduler in the runtime which will call the given function (first parameter) regularly.
 The second parameter is the time between two calls in milliseconds. `1000 / this.fps` is the number of milliseconds we have to wait betwen two calls to receive `this.fps` call per second.

 The strange thing here is the expression `this.oneStep.bind(this)` which is the function to get called regularly. `this.oneStep` is a reference to the `oneStep` method defined later, doing not very much at the time: